 As the process of regression is all about repeatedly testing the original functionality of the software product after each modification/enhancement in the code, automation of regression tests is preferable to ease the task of testing.
 Below given, are some of the well known testing tools, with the help of which regression testing may be performed in an effortless manner.

 “Regression testing is just not a testing technique but an inherited and integrated part of the testing life cycle which not only validates the veracity of the existing functionalities after each change but also improves the quality of the software application.”

-You may also like to visit and read some more regression testing related articles here; smoke testing vs regression testing , development testing vs regression testing and functional testing vs regression testing.
+You may also like to visit and read some more regression testing related articles here; "smoke testing vs regression testing" , "development testing vs regression testing" and "functional testing vs regression testing", "Regression Test Selection".